 Mauritius attracts Expats from around the world.
-They come for the natural beauty and the relaxed lifestyle.
+They come for the natural beauty, remote areas, and the relaxed lifestyle.
 And, it is not just nature; the island nation has a strong economy and a welcoming population.
-The government has viewed Mauritius immigration policy as a way to strengthen the economy and build the country.
-As a result, those looking to immigrate have a wide range of Mauritius visa, work permit, and residency options to live and work in the country.
-We’ll explore all your options and cover each visas application process and fees.
+The government has viewed Mauritius immigration policy as a way to strengthen the economy and build the nation.
+As a result, those looking to immigrate have a wide range of Mauritius visa, work permit, and residency options.
+These allow many Expats to live and work here.
+We’ll explore all your options and cover each application process and fee.